techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Python/Key-value pairs.md

 Loop over the dictionary and print every key-value pair in the terminal.

+### Exercise 2:
+Create a new script.

+Use user input to ask for their information (first name, last name, job title, company).
+Store the information in a dictionary.

+Write the information to a csv file (comma-separated values).
+The data should not be overwritten when you run the script multiple times.

 ##  Key Terms

 *Dictionaries in Python* - Dictionaries in Python is a data structure, used to store values in key:value format.
 This makes it different from lists, tuples, and arrays as in a dictionary each key has an associated value.